xiscodev/promise-with-state/readme.md

 ##### isPending

-retrieves true if queried state is actual queryable promise state.
+a function that retrieves if queried state is the actual queryable promise state.

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true when queryable promise state is PENDING
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** a boolean whether a queryable promise state is PENDING

 ##### isFulfilled

-retrieves true if queried state is actual queryable promise state.
+a function that retrieves if queried state is the actual queryable promise state.

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true when queryable promise state is FULFILLED
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** a boolean whether a queryable promise state is FULFILLED

 ##### isRejected

-retrieves true if queried state is actual queryable promise state.
+a function that retrieves if queried state is the actual queryable promise state.

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true when queryable promise state is REJECTED
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** a boolean whether a queryable promise state is REJECTED